 The company has tested this battery to make sure there are no electrical shorts that could decrease its lifespan.
 This model is designed for luxury vehicles with a high electric load due to extra accessories.

 VRLA batteries are low-maintenance batteries that don’t require adding any water as wet cell batteries do.
 They are completely sealed, though, which means they usually can’t be repaired.
 If the battery goes, it must be replaced.

 There are two main types of VRLA batteries: gel cell and absorption glass mat (AGM).
 Gel cell types work best in deep cycles, and they may have issues in extreme hot or cold, so they’re not the best option for cars.
 AGM batteries provide more power in short bursts than other sealed batteries, so they work well for cars.

-Most car batteries are SLI batteries, which help start the car, as well as power the lighting, radio, ignition, and other features.
-They are a type of lead-acid, rechargeable battery, but can only provide power in quick bursts, such as the few seconds it takes to start the car.
+Most car batteries are SLI batteries, which help start the car and also power the lighting, radio, ignition and other features.
+They are a type of lead-acid rechargeable battery, but they can only provide power in quick bursts, such as the few seconds it takes to start the car.

-Deep cycle batteries deliver power over a more prolonged period of time than SLI batteries.
-They’re not used as often in cars, though, because the battery can run down fairly quickly, making it difficult to drive long distances.
+Deep cycle batteries deliver power over a more prolonged period than SLI batteries.
+They’re not used as often in cars because the battery can run down fairly quickly, making it difficult to drive long distances.

-Wet cell batteries contain fluid, such as a combination of lead, sulfuric acid, and water, that create electrolytes to power the battery.
-They are usually the least expensive type of car battery, but they require more upkeep than other types.
+Wet cell batteries contain fluid, such as a combination of lead, sulfuric acid and water, that creates electrolytes to power the battery.
+They are usually the least-expensive type of car battery, but they require more upkeep than other types.